3bdigital/zendesk-task-app/README.md

-## Zendesk Bookmarks App
+## Zendesk Tasks App

-This is the Bookmarks app for New Zendesk.
-It is available to all Zendesk accounts in the apps listing.
-Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
-Pull requests are welcome.
+This is an app to add tasks to a ticket